hires/ElmGen/README.md

-# makegen
+# ElmGen

-makegen is an automatic Makefile generator.
-Please see BUILDING for more details and for license information.
+ElmGen is an assembler and hardware simulator for the FV-1 audio DSP chip from Spin Semiconductor.
+It's very old and your mileage may vary.
+I don't support it anymore but maybe you'll find it useful.
+Pull requests are welcomed.